La Puda Abandoned Thermal Baths

 After Monistrol de Vila the Current day rack railway uses the original railway alignment and existing tunnel del angel replacing a previous level crossing with a new bridge.
 The tunel de Apostles just before arriving at the monastery is also reused from the original railway.

-Sant Joan Funicular railway gives visitors a spectacular panoramic view of Montserrat from 1000m above sea level.
-Visitors can enjoy the best views of the mountain from here.
-The journey up Sant Joan funicular is a unique experience, with a steep slope gradient (more then 65%), travelling 503 metres.
+The journey up Sant Joan funicular is a unique experience, with a steep slope gradient (more then 65%), with an elevation gain of 503 metres.

 Click on any of the 37 images to open full screen gallery player